After a bicycle accident...

 What Laws Apply to Bicyclists on Long Island?

-It’s also required for bicycles to be fitted with a front white light and rear red reflector or light when riding at night.
-Riders must yield to pedestrians and are not allowed to ride on sidewalks.
+Bikes and e-bikes must also be properly equipped when riding at night, including a front white light and a rear red reflector or light.
+Riders are required to yield to pedestrians and are generally prohibited from riding on sidewalks.